blinklet/blog-posts/containerlab-network-emulator/containerlab.md

-### Fixing link issue
+### Stopping individual nodes create problems

 I stopped and then started a node PC1 with `docker stop clab-frrlab-PC1` and `docker start clab-frrlab-PC1`.
 The link between PC1 and Router1 disappeared.

+I think stopping the container causes the attached veth to disconnect.

 Create link again with:

 ```
 sudo containerlab tools veth create -a clab-frrlab-PC1:eth1 -b clab-frrlab-router1:eth3
 ```

-Then, reconfigure the IP address on PC1 (Router1 does not lose its configuration because it is in FRR)
+Then, reconfigure the IP address on PC1 (Router1 does not lose its configuration because it is was not stopped)

 ```
 docker exec -it clab-frrlab-PC1 /bin/ash